 LEARN WHAT MAKES NEW YORK, CHICAGO, DETROIT, & MORE PIZZA STYLES UNIQUE

-Pizza is one of the most delicious foods on earth, so it’s no surprise that folks in cities from coast to coast have made it their own and developed regional styles that they’re fiercely proud of.
-Read on to learn all about America’s most popular pizza styles, and shop all pizza here!
+Pizza is one of the most delicious foods on earth, so it’s no surprise that folks nationwide have made it their own and developed regional styles that they’re fiercely proud of.
+From its Neapolitan roots to its transformation into big, foldable New York slices and thick-crusted Detroit squares, many cities and regions have put their own spin on pizza.
+Read on to learn about a wide variety of these pizza styles, and what makes each unique:

 New York: The Quintessential Slice